Quantitative and Qualitative Comparison of Generative Models for Subject-Specific Gaze Synthesis: Diffusion vs GANs: Results

 \subsection{Spatial Precision}

-Spatial precision represents the stability of the gaze signal, typically measured as the root mean square (RMS) dispersion of gaze points during steady fixations.
-We evaluate precision in degrees RMS, with lower values indicating less signal jitter when the user is looking at a fixed point.
-Table \ref{tab:spatial_precision} demonstrates the spatial precision for the ground truth (i.e., the original gaze signal), SP-EyeGAN, and DiffEyeSyn.
-Both approaches achieve similar high precision on average: for the median user (U50), the E50 precision (median jitter) is 0.01 degrees in HSS for SP-EyeGAN and DiffEyeSyn, indicating that, on average, their synthetic gaze remains fairly steady during a fixation.
-In more demanding tasks, such as RAN, both models exhibit similar jitter due to small fixation instabilities between saccades.
+Spatial precision reflects the stability of the gaze signal and is commonly measured as the root mean square (RMS) dispersion of gaze points during steady fixations.
+We report precision in degrees RMS, where lower values indicate less signal jitter while the user is looking at a fixed target.
+Table \ref{tab:spatial_precision} presents the spatial precision of the ground truth (real gaze signal), SP-EyeGAN, and DiffEyeSyn.
+On average, both approaches achieve similar high precision.
+For example, at the median user level (U50), both SP-EyeGAN and DiffEyeSyn obtain an E50 precision of 0.01 degrees in HSS, indicating stable synthetic gaze during fixation.
+In the more challenging RAN task, both models show slightly higher jitter, likely due to small fixation instabilities between saccades.
+However, the difference becomes more apparent at higher user and error percentiles.
+Under worst-case conditions, SP-EyeGAN exhibits substantially larger precision errors than DiffEyeSyn.
+For instance, at U95\textbar E95 in the RAN task, SP-EyeGAN reaches 0.41 degrees RMS, whereas DiffEyeSyn remains lower at 0.29 degrees RMS.
+This suggests that some SP-EyeGAN-generated sequences contain stronger jitter or noise spikes, while DiffEyeSyn better limits such extreme outliers.

-However, the difference in precision becomes dramatic when looking at the E95 percentile (worst-case scenarios) and higher user percentiles.
-SP-EyeGAN’s precision increases significantly for the worst-case users/scenarios.
-At U95|E95, precision error reaches around 0.41 degrees RMS in the RAN task (signifying volatile gaze points for some sequences).
-DiffEyeSyn, by contrast, manages to constrain the worst-case jitter to 0.29—even the 95th percentile user experiences only moderate RMS noise in DiffEyeSyn’s output.
-This suggests that a subset of synthetic sequences from SP-EyeGAN suffers from jitter or noise spikes, whereas DiffEyeSyn avoids generating such extreme outliers.